patsjo/sportclub/README.md

 - Upload files, and connect them into the menu
 - Administrate members

+## License

+This project is licensed under the GNU General Public License v2.0 (GPL-2.0).
+See the LICENSE file for details.

 ## Contribute

 It's free to use this as you like, but I will be happy if: